MTEL-USC/GNOM/ReadMe.md

 Such functions are extensively used by the plotting scripts in [`src/plots/GMDpaper/`](src/plots/GMDpaper/), which you can directly use to reproduce the plots in [*Pasquier, Hines, et al.* (2022)](https://gmd.copernicus.org/articles/15/4625/2022/).

+Most of these plotting functions have been updated with GNOM v2 for compatibility with Julia v1.9 and its improved latency for first plots.

 ## Optimization